FlavScents AInsights Entry for Ethyl 2-Methyl Butyrate

 8. Practical Insights for Formulators

-Ethyl 2-methyl butyrate is valued for its ability to impart a fresh, fruity note to both flavors and fragrances.
-It synergizes well with other esters and aldehydes, enhancing the overall fruitiness of a formulation.
-Common pitfalls include overuse, which can lead to an artificial or overpowering aroma.
-It is often under-used in complex formulations where subtlety is required.
+Ethyl 2-methyl butyrate is valued for its ability to impart a fresh, fruity aroma that enhances both flavor and fragrance formulations.
+It synergizes well with other esters and fruity notes, creating a balanced and appealing profile.
+Common pitfalls include overuse, which can lead to an overpowering aroma, and underuse, which may result in a lack of impact.
+Formulators should carefully balance its concentration to achieve the desired effect.

 Citation hooks: FlavScents; industry practice